 Sometimes I just start writing and see where it goes because I have access to good coffee and a comfortable seat.
 Today was one of those days.

 As I accessed my memories about Long John Silver’s along the way, I remembered a common occurrence that still blows my mind to this day.
 There wasn’t a good place to insert it in this post, so I’m going to cheat and share it at the end.
-It’s my blog and I will do with it as I please.

 There were many, many obese people who visited Long John Silver’s when I worked there.
 That shouldn’t be a surprise.